jeudyx/jeudyx.github.io/docs-mfp/appendix-error-codes.md

 permalink: /docs-mpf/appendix-error-codes/
 ---

-# Appendix Data Structures - User Profile
+# Appendix - Error Codes

 Error codes that may be returned in response bodies are listed below, along with explanations.